mrshll/mmx/data/Writing/On Webrings.md

 > This webring is for homepages of people who are interested in low tech, small game tools, and other forms of Web 1.0 inspired creativity. https://emreed.net/LowTech_Directory.html

 What has surprised and delighted me the most is the way some members of the webring interact with others - I now have digital pen pals that I've met via the rings.
-One person wrote a fantastic {https://melonking.net/melon.html?z=/thoughts/tech-needs-art.html, response essay} to one of my posts from years ago.
+One person wrote a fantastic [response essay](https://melonking.net/melon.html?z=/thoughts/tech-needs-art.html) to one of my posts from years ago.
 It creates a lightweight network without the hand-holding of a intermediary.
 It's cool!

 And two questions from Eli's editor: